 The first rule to remember when searching for a grant is to always check your eligibility.
 Don’t waste time applying for a grant if you don’t meet the funder’s eligibility requirements.

 Once you win a grant, finding another is easier due to having gone through the process already, having built a relationship with the funder, having much of the required paperwork already on file, and having gained familiarity with the process.
-If you need assistance, you can hire a grant writer.

 Grants from US Government to Support International Development